Turkey shells Islamic State in Syria west of U.S.-backed assault

 Prime Minister Binali Yildirim on Wednesday said weapons given to the YPG militia in Syria were making their way to PKK militants in Turkey.

-"The side elements of the terrorist organisation (PKK) in Syria and Iraq are procuring these in the name of the struggle against terrorism and transfer them to the terrorist organisations in Turkey.
+"The side elements of the terrorist organization (PKK) in Syria and Iraq are procuring these in the name of the struggle against terrorism and transfer them to the terrorist organizations in Turkey.
 This is unacceptable," he said.

 Turkey is trying to stamp out the PKK insurgency after it re-ignited last July when a two-year ceasefire collapsed.
 The United States and Turkey both list the PKK as a terrorist group.